nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 The format_paragraphs method is something I wrote to maintain the structure of the texts as seen on the website while being presented to the user of Most Read Books in plain text in the command line.
 This proved to be tricky as the formatting was not uniform and there were a number of unique edge cases that popped up and had to be dealt.

+I didn't want summary and about_author to hold one large chunk of confusing text, but a string formatted to print to the screen with the exact same structure presented on GoodReads.

 ```
   def format_text(element)
     # issues at: 1, 8, 17, 21, 32, 50